4Vesta/prompt-library/README.md

 ## Philosophy

-This isn't a prompt hoarder.
-It's a tool for generating detailed, tailored prompts instead of generic copy-paste.
-Every prompt in the library should earn its parameters — the goal is fewer, better prompts that produce better output, not a massive collection of generic templates.
+Tool for generating detailed, tailored prompts using a collection of templates.
+Most prompts in the library have their own adjustable parameters simplifying the adjustment process.

-Guiding principles:
-- Quality over quantity.
-A library of 15 well-parameterized prompts beats 100 generic ones.
-- Parameters should reflect real decisions that meaningfully change the output.
-If a value never varies in practice, bake it into the template instead.
-- When adding a prompt, think about the specific situations it'll be used in.
-The variation between those situations is where the parameters come from.

 ## How to add prompts